 Step 9: Add with MCUBoot setting , and create a root for sysbuild ; Build with file mucboot.overlay & file mcuboot.conf

 9A.
-With mucboot.overlay &mx25r64 { status = “okay"; };
+To the File: mucboot.overlay &mx25r64 { status = “okay"; };

 Step 10: Create a VERSION file by referencing the following code when testing DFU over UART.
 VERSION_MAJOR = 99 VERSION_MINOR = 0 PATCHLEVEL = 0 VERSION_TWEAK = 0 EXTRAVERSION =